Plumsail/forms-docs/Public/introduction.rst

+.. title:: Introduction to building online forms with Plumsail Forms

 .. meta::
-   :description: What are public web forms and how to create them with Plumsail Forms
+   :description: Design and publish elegant, responsive and highly customizable forms to any web page by simply adding an HTML widget to it, or share it via a link.

 Introduction to building online forms with Plumsail Forms
 ===============================================================